smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 > ## Recommended Tag Structure
 > You'll notice the environment variable `TO` in the `.gitlab-ci.yml` script above.
 This controls the name of the Docker image that is produced in the CI step.
 Here, the image name will be `<reponame>:<branch or tagname>`.
 This way images built from different branches do not overwrite each other and tagged commits will correspond to tagged images.
 {: .callout}

+> ## Exercise (10 min)
+> Find a partner and pull the image they just built from the gitlab registry.
+Launch a container using your partner's image, volume-mounting your DAOD file to the location and filename where your partner's AnalysisPayload executable looks for the file.
+Try to locate and run your partner's AnalysisPayload executable on the volume-mounted DAOD file.
+> > ## Hint
+> > ~~~
+> > docker pull gitlab-registry.cern.ch/[your partner's username]/[repo name]:[branch name]
+> > docker run --rm -it -v /path/to/local/directory/containing/DAOD/file:/path/to/directory/where/AnalysisPayload/finds/DAOD/file [repo name]:[branch name] bash
+> > /path/to/AnalysisPayload/executable [any command-line arguments the executable may expect]
+> > ~~~
+> > {: .source}
+> {: .solution}
+{: .challenge}

 {% include links.md %}